 The Christian’s Handbook of Manuscript Evidence was first published in 1970, then republished in 1997.
 The 1997 reprint was in a new format, resulting in page numbers not matching, but the textual data was not updated.
 Unless otherwise noted, all references to the book in this review are to the 1997 reprint.

-This review was difficult because we often found ourselves on Peter Ruckman’s side of the manuscript debate, but we found a number of arguments, tactics and opinions presented as facts which we disagreed with.
+This review was difficult because we often found ourselves on Peter Ruckman’s side of the manuscript debate, but we found a number of arguments, tactics and opinions presented as facts with which we disagreed.
 Bad arguments and questionable presentation of data can cause distrust in a position, hence the need for this review to warn others.

 Instead of starting off on topic, Ruckman goes off on rants in the first chapter, including making the shocking claim that there are liberal and dead orthodox churches that to bolster sagging attendance have “resorted to nudes posing in the pulpit, photographs of nudes displayed on the bulletin boards, photos of nudes interleaved with the pages of the Bible…ministers displaying their sex organs to the congregations…” Not only is this claim highly questionable, it is out of place in what is supposed to be a handbook on manuscript evidence!